 - It’s a good idea to store your jewellery in small boxes or pouches when not being worn to help keep it clean and prevent it from being scratched.

-- Benjamin And The Moon plated jewellery is sterling silver coated with high carat Yellow or Rose Gold.
+- Benjamin And The Moon plated jewellery is sterling silver coated with high carat Yellow Gold.
 In order to prolong the life of your jewellery, please avoid perfume and cosmetics, showering and cleaning products.
 You should also avoid wearing gold plated items in bed; bed sheets rubbing against them can wear off the surface gold.

 - Gold plate will wear over time depending on how much it is worn and the types of activities you do whilst wearing it.
-We can re plate most items should you need this done, please contact us to discuss.
+We can re plate most items should you need this done, please contact me to discuss.

 - Extreme care should be taken when cleaning & polishing gold plated jewellery.
 A polishing cloth may be used extremely gently.
 Vigorous rubbing will remove the gold so please take care!